China Airlines Group

-The China Airlines Group (華航集團) is the organizational designation used by a conglomerate of transportation and associated service companies based out of Taiwan, officially the Republic of China.
+The China Airlines Group (華航集團) is the organizational designation used by a conglomerate of transportation and associated service companies based in Taiwan, officially the Republic of China.
+The group is publicly listed on the Taiwan Stock Exchange and is partially state-owned.

 Subsidiaries

 China Airlines

 China Airlines is Republic of China's (Taiwan) largest airline, operating regular flights to over 90 destinations worldwide.
 China Airlines features full passenger and dedicated cargo operations to North America, Asia, Europe, and Oceania.

 Mandarin Airlines

 Mandarin Airlines is a subsidiary of China Airlines.
 Mandarin Airlines features full passenger operations to Asia.
 Originally, Mandarin Airlines flew many of China Airline's International Routes into countries aligned with the PRC.

 Tigerair Taiwan

 Tigerair Taiwan is a low-cost carrier which commenced services in 2014.
 The airline was a joint venture between China Airlines and Tigerair Holdings but is now wholly owned by China Airlines Group as of 2017.

 Novotel Taipei Taoyuan International Airport

 Novotel Taipei Taoyuan International Airport is a hotel located beside Taiwan Taoyuan International Airport.
 It has 360 rooms and suites and a Premier Lounge with views of the airport runway located at Premier Floor.